- Student Code of Conduct

 - Any person who witnesses or learns of a violation of the Student Code of Conduct may bring a complaint forward to the appropriate Judicial Body by filing an incident report.

-Incident report forms may be obtained from the Academic or Student Affairs Offices, Title IX Coordinator and College Title IX Coordinator as well as from the Judicial Advisor.
+Incident report forms may be obtained from the Academic or Student Affairs Offices, Title IX and Equity Coordinator as well as from the Judicial Advisor.
 In addition, forms may be made available through Campus Security or Residential Life (where available) or on the college web site.
 Information in the incident report should include but not be limited to the following:

 - Reporting person's name, address, phone, and student identification number (contact information and ID number shall not be released to the Respondent without written permission of the person reporting the incident);